43320888/offer-calculator/README.md

 # hacking
-Everything about code architecture except content
+Everything about code architecture except content and backend.